jyuill/templateRmd/README.md

     -   tabbed layout
     -   table of contents
 -   **basic - code (fig4)**: as above but with code folding
+-   **basic - web components (fig4)**: basic template (no toc) with navbar and GTM tags, both of which need to be modified for the specific situation.

 ### Usage